Who would have known? The easternmost city in Germany is called Görlitz and is located in Upper Lusatia on the beautiful Neisse River.

 Görlitz is one of the cities that was hardly damaged during the Second World War.
 Walking through the streets here, you can discover an architectural diversity that ranges from the Middle Ages to Art Nouveau.
 Many houses have been well restored, but there are still some empty imposing buildings that would like to be awakened from their slumber.

-Görlitz has become known as a film location due to its uniqueness in the film scene.
+Görlitz has become famous as a film location due to its uniqueness in the film scene.
 “Görliwood” has been the setting for numerous productions that have used the existing architecture as a backdrop.
+Many national and international films have been shot here, including “The Reader”, “Around the World in 80 Days” and “Grand Budapest Hotel”.

-Something else makes Görlitz additionally extraordinary.
+Something else makes the city even more extraordinary.
 Today, the Neisse River forms the border between the Federal Republic of Germany and Poland.
-With Poland’s accession to the EU in 2004, the Old Town Bridge was reopened, which today connects Görlitz with Zgorzelec in Poland.
-In the course of the last years an intensive cooperation of both cities has developed and the “small border traffic” belongs to the everyday life.
+When Poland joined the EU in 2004, the Old Town Bridge, which now connects Görlitz with Zgorzelec in Poland, was reopened.
+Over the last few years, intensive cooperation has developed between the two cities and “small border traffic” is part of everyday life.

 Tips for excursions in Görlitz